Yahu Blackwell: Politics

-In early August of 2025, Mr. Blackwell formally entered American politics as he filed to run as a Republican for the District 8 Senate seat in Baltimore County, Maryland.
+In early August 2025, Mr. Blackwell formally entered American politics as he filed to run as a Republican for the District 8 Senate seat in Baltimore County, Maryland.

 Achievements

 Yahu Blackwell, hails from the Osu enslaved Ayawaso Clans, Ga-Adangbe Tribe in Ghana and the Kikuyu Anjiru Clan in Kenya, has been crowned as Osu Lumor "Divisional King At Large" by His Royal Majesty, HRM Norte Nii Nortey Owuo IV of the Osu Empire.

-But after extensive deliberations over the rightful ruler of the Osu throne, on February 11, 2024 it has been concluded that Yahu Blackwell divisional stool will be installed under the perpetual rightful ruler (HRM) TeTeeTe Nii Nortey Owuo IV.
+But after extensive deliberations over the rightful ruler of the Osu throne, on February 11, 2024 it has been concluded that Yahu Blackwell divisional stool will be installed under the perpetual rightful lineal ruler HRM TeTeeTe Nii Nortey Owuo IV.

 He was enstooled as the first lineal development king in Osu by His Royal Majesty to HRM TeTeeTe Nii Nortey Owuo IV of the Osu Empire.

 Personal life

-Yahu Blackwell is married to Cindy Leta Adio, who hails from the Ewe and Asante tribes.
-Together, they have a son named Jeroboam Nii Ayi Amaa Blackwell.
+Yahu Blackwell and Cindy Leta Adio, who hails from the Ewe and Asante tribes, have a son named Ramses Nii Armah Blackwell.

-He was enstooled as a lineal development king in Osu in 2023 by His Royal Majesty (HRM) TeTeeTe Nii Nortey Owuo IV.
+He was enstooled as a lineal development king in Osu in 2024 by His Royal Majesty (HRM) TeTeeTe Nii Nortey Owuo IV of the Osu Empire.This happened May 4, 2024 when Nii Saban Atsen VII played a vital role in the historic moment with Osu Wurlomo Klottey, in the crowning of the first Osu GaDangme American, His Majesty Jeroboam Yah Nii Armah Blackwell, also known as Yahu Blackwell, as Osu Noryaa Mantse.